sanchez/sem1-2017-notes/CSSE3002/lecture/lectures.md

 - The achievement of goals with minimum resources
     - less rework, fewer omissions and misunderstandings

+## Product vs User Centred
+### Product-Centred
+- Focus on features to be delivered
+    - expect users will use features to complete tasks

+### User-Centred
+- Focus on anticipated usage
+    - what do users need to accomplish
+- Reveal necessary functionality
+- Assists with prioritisation

 # Advice / Perspective
 - ... a systematic approach to finding, documenting, organizing, and tracking the changing requirements of a system [RUP]
 - In practice it is impossible to produce a complete and consistent requirements document [Somerville]